 The architectural firm chosen for the project was Billard Leece Partnership.
 Associate Director and Interior Design Leader Tonya Hinde says, "The building was designed as intertwining spaces, with the lower ground and ground levels created as open, public areas."
-She explains:

 "There was a conscious effort to bring the natural beauty of the surrounds into the structure.
 We wanted to avoid the 'inside versus outside' scenario, and create lots of open spaces for walking and talking.
 The stairways are wide enough for two people to comfortably walk together on them.
 Even the consulting rooms have outside decks so people have the ability to find space to debrief, settle or reflect on what’s been happening."

 Tonya Hinde, Associate Director and Interior Design Leader, Billard Leece Partnership